Is there an auditory equivalent of hindsight—hindhearing, maybe?

 The Instituto Mexicano de la Radio is a unique and interesting place to visit for news, music and even podcast-style discussions of historical and modern topics.
 This cool resource states that public radio is critical for public well-being—and not just public radio in general, but public radio that’s dedicated to providing ample coverage and a diversity of content.

-Meander through page upon page of musical history on their site to learn about formative artists and music industry names in modern history.
-Or go straight to the audio gold—they’ve got a huge spread of Mexican radio stations available to listen to directly on their site, each with a quick note about their main genre of music.
+Meander through the different programs on offer or go straight to the audio gold—they’ve got a huge spread of Mexican radio stations available to listen to directly on their site, each with a quick note about their main genre of music.

 Many of these channels are your everyday music stations, and having TuneIn running in the background while working, studying or cleaning the house has become a favorite pastime of mine.
 You’ll get exposed to so much music from around the world here—choose a radio station from a different Spanish-speaking country every day of the week!